leep-frog/command/docs/basics/args.md

 ### Retrieving an Argument's value

-An argument's value is stored in the `commondels.Data` object.
+An argument's value is stored in the `command.Data` object.
 Retrieve an argument's value as follows:

 ```go
 var (